PoCInnovation/Workshops/software/22.Encore/README.md

 The last one aim to retrieve values from the body.

-Create the function `BodyData` which takes a body with two fields :
+Create the function `BodyData` which takes a body with two fields:
 - `Title` of type `string`
 - `Content` of type `string`